AndreBordignon/AndreBordignon/README.md

 A little about me:

 - 🔭 I’m currently working on React Native apps
-- 🌱 I’m currently learning TypeScript, NodeJS, NextJS
+- 🌱 I’m currently learning NodeJS, GraphQL, ApolloGraphQL,
 - 👯 I’m looking to collaborate on apps that can make a difference in peoples lifes
 - 💬 Ask me about anything, if i can't help you, we'll learn together :)